CONN

 This release brings many exciting updates, including new options for fc-MVPA analyses and an interactive GUI exploring the entire brain-wide functional connectome (similar to AFNI InstaCorr but combining all subjects in a study; see 2nd-level fc-MVPA summary tab), new automated "Methods" descriptions to help describe CONN's processing and analysis steps in your manuscripts, and several new displays options (e.g. 'connections display' and 'glass display' in ROI-to-ROI, or 'network display' in voxel-level results explorer windows), among many others.
 See the release changes log and the updated manual for details.

-can you spot some of the classical networks (e.g. DMN, salience / VAN, frontoparietal / CEN) in these voxel-to-voxel maps?
+using the new fc-MVPA data visualization tool: can you spot some of the classical networks (e.g. DMN, salience / VAN, frontoparietal / CEN) in these voxel-to-voxel maps?

 Many replicability efforts stumble at the initial steps by a lack of rigorous reporting of the specific choices used by a team when processing and analyzing their data.
 To help change this, CONN can now create boilerplate descriptions of the specific preprocessing, denoising, and analysis choices that were used in your CONN project.
 These automatic descriptions are distributed under a public domain license and can be used, copied, modified and redistributed freely as part of the Methods section of your manuscript, or anywhere else.
 See this section for additional details.